waste-of-kindergarten/xpython37-v0.1/python/Doc/library/struct.rst

 then :exc:`struct.error` is raised.

 .. versionchanged:: 3.1
-   Previously, some of the integer formats wrapped out-of-range values and raised :exc:`DeprecationWarning` instead of :exc:`struct.error`.
+   In 3.0, some of the integer formats wrapped out-of-range values and raised :exc:`DeprecationWarning` instead of :exc:`struct.error`.

 The ``'p'`` format character encodes a "Pascal string", meaning a short